 Dr. Chen is a technical committee member for a series of top conferences and symposia on EDA, FPGA, low-power design, and VLSI systems design.
 He also served as TPC Subcommittee or Track Chair, Session Chair, Panelist, Panel Organizer, or Moderator for these conferences.
-Specifically, he is the General Chair for SLIP'12 and FPGA'16, the CANDE Workshop Chair in 2011, the Program Chair for PROFIT'12 and FPGA'15, the Program Co-chair for the First International Workshop on High-performance Reconfigurable Computing (H2RC), and the Program Co-chair for GLSVLSI in 2017.
+Specifically, he is the General Chair for SLIP'12 and FPGA'16, the CANDE Workshop Chair in 2011, the Program Chair for PROFIT'12 and FPGA'15, the Program Co-chair for the First International Workshop on High-performance Reconfigurable Computing (H2RC), and the Program Co-chair and General Chair for GLSVLSI in 2017 and 2018, respectively.
 He is or has been an associated editor for IEEE TCAD, ACM TODAES, IEEE TVLSI, ACM TRETS, IEEE TCAS-I and TCAS-II, JCSC, and JOLPE.
 He obtained the Achievement Award for Excellent Teamwork from Aplus Design Technologies in 2001, the Arnold O. Beckman Research Award from UIUC in 2007, the NSF CAREER Award in 2008, and six Best Paper Awards for ASPDAC'09, SASP'09, FCCM'11, SAAHPC'11, CODES+ISSS'13, and ICCAD'15.
 He is included in the List of Teachers Ranked as Excellent in 2008.
 He received the ACM SIGDA Outstanding New Faculty Award in 2010, and IBM Faculty Award in 2014 and 2015.
-He is a senior member of IEEE and the Donald Biggar Willett Faculty Scholar.
+In 2017, he led a team to win the first place of DAC International Hardware Design Contest in the IoT domain.
+He is the Donald Biggar Willett Faculty Scholar of College of Engineering.